padeir0/anu/readme.md

 Where this rule is not convenient (or safe), it's best to desambiguate with parenthesis `(`/`)` or blocks `begin`/`end`.

+Productions known to be dangling are: `let ... in ...`, `if ... then` and `switch ... case`.
+Productions that are not LL(1) are all lists with optional trailing commas and fields with optional names.

 ## Module <a name="module"/>